faker-ruby/faker/.github/PULL_REQUEST_TEMPLATE.md

 If you're proposing a new generator or locale:

-* [ ] The feature being added has received at least 10 votes after 3 months of being added to the [New Feature Poll](https://github.com/orgs/faker-ruby/discussions/categories/new-feature-locale-generator).
 * [ ] Double-check the existing generators documentation to make sure the new generator you want to add doesn't already exist.
 * [ ] You've reviewed and followed the [Contributing guidelines](https://github.com/faker-ruby/faker/blob/main/CONTRIBUTING.md).